 # Bounces

-> A bounce means an email could not be delivered, and repeated mailing to bad addresses can hurt future delivery.
+> A bounce means an email could not be delivered.
+Repeatedly sending to bad addresses can hurt future delivery.

 - Human page: https://mailrith.com/guides/bounces